 Because most parents are starved for time in the morning, she recommends preparing breakfast in advance.
-You can try making an overnight muesli, or French toast or pancakes which can be warmed up in the morning.
+You can try making an overnight muesli (/recipes/breakfast/overnight-protein-packed-muesli), or French toast (/recipes/desserts/french-toast-canapes-with-blueberry-butter) or pancakes (/recipes/lunch/rainbow-veggie-pancakes-with-cottage-cheese) which can be warmed up in the morning.

 Smoothies make a great breakfast - they're not only quick and easy to prepare, but are an excellent way to load up your kids with a variety of fruits and veggies.
 You can also blend in some cottage cheese, which will give your kids the protein they need to help prime them for a day of learning.
-This apple and kale smoothie and mango smoothie both taste great and incorporate protein-rich cottage cheese.
+This apple and kale smoothie (/recipes/breakfast/apple-kale-smoothie) and mango smoothie (/recipes/breakfast/mega-mango-smoothie) both taste great and incorporate protein-rich cottage cheese.